James Stourton: Personal life

 Stourton is the second son of Charles Edward Stourton, 23rd Baron Stourton, 27th Baron Segrave, 26th Baron Mowbray CBE and Jane de Yarburgh-Bateson, the only child of Lord Deramore.
 In 1993 Stourton married Sophie Stonor, daughter of Thomas Stonor, 7th Baron Camoys.
 The marriage was dissolved by annulment..
-James was partner to Charity Charity, the former worldwide creative director at JWT followed by Saatchi & Saatchi, from 2011 until her death in 2021.
+Stourton was partner to Charity Charity, the former worldwide creative director at JWT followed by Saatchi & Saatchi, from 2011 until her death in 2021.